| |

 Date / Time: Unknown

-Further Comments: This creature is reported to resemble a normal wolf, but moving at fantastic speeds and covering great distances in a single bound.
+Further Comments: Although this creature is reported to resemble a normal wolf, it moves at fantastic speeds and covers great distances in a single bound.
 It is unclear whether the wolf is a physical entity, but the nearby village of Wormhill claims to be the location where the last wolf in England was killed in the sixteenth century.

 Vampire